-The procedural tool allows the user to inspect the productions in the model's procedural memory.
+The procedural tool allows the user to inspect the productions in the model's procedural memory and see which productions have conditions that currently match.
 Pressing the "Procedural" button opens a new procedural window for inspecting the productions of the currently selected model and any number of such windows may be open at the same time.
-This is what a procedural viewer will look like (from the count model in unit 1 of the tutorial):
+This is what a procedural viewer will look like with the count model from unit 1 of the tutorial currently loaded and having been run until the start production matches:

-The list on the left contains all of the productions in the model.
-Selecting one of those productions will cause the details of that production to be displayed in the window on the right:
+The Productions list on the left shows all of the productions in the model, and the Matches? list to the left of that shows whether that production's condition is currently satisfied (the colors used to indicate a match and mismatch can be changed in the Production Grid tool).
+Selecting one of the productions will cause the details of that production to be displayed in the window on the right: